Zuehlke/software-engineering-corner/drafts/introducing-pair-programming-to-a-skeptical-team.md

 ## Measuring success

-How to measure success is an important question and something most managers and tech leads want to know, so set the expectations up front: You will not be able to measure the success of pairing by measuring the short-term "velocity" of the team (Pearl, 2018).
+How to measure success is an important question and something most managers and tech leads want to know, so set the expectations up front: you will not be able to measure the success of pairing by measuring the short-term "velocity" of the team (Pearl, 2018).

 Unfortunately, the problems that pair programming solves are complex and, therefore, difficult to measure.
-In our case, less experienced team members learnt more, and the team spent less time reviewing pull requests.
+In our case, less experienced team members learnt more, and features written as a pair spent less time in code review.
+As a result, the feature can be merged into the main branch more quickly.

-Keeping a log book of your wins while pairing can be useful, especially when starting out.
+Keeping a log book of your wins while pairing can be useful, especially at the beginning of your pair programming journey.

-The team successfully met all deadlines, delivering the features on time.
-As a result, everyone felt more confident and satisfied, knowing we maintained high quality despite the immense time pressure.
+For example, store daily events with specific dates of things you want to look out for, such as knowledge share opportunities, quality issues discovered, etc.

 ## Conclusion

-In conclusion, introducing pair programming made a big difference for our team.
-Despite initial doubts, we overcame misconceptions and set clear expectations.
-Trying different pairing styles improved our workflow and reduced code review time.
-The team shared more knowledge and took greater ownership of the code.
-Although measuring success is hard, we saw clear benefits in faster feature delivery and higher confidence in our work.
-Pair programming helped us meet tight deadlines while keeping quality high.
-It proved that investing in collaboration leads to better results.
+Introducing pair programming was challenging.
+The team was sceptical at first, which made sense, given their established ways of working.
+Also, it's important to recognise that pairing requires vulnerability.
+Showing vulnerability requires courage and creating an environment where people feel safe to show their vulnerability.
+Listening, showing empathy, starting small, and being a role model will help you overcome these challenges.

+Establishing a shared pairing etiquette with the team, containing clear rules and expectations, helped us get started and removed some of the worry.

+Keeping track of the pairing wins helps convince other sceptical parties outside the team and allows the team to share uncovered knowledge in team-wide sessions.

+Ultimately, the team successfully met all deadlines, delivering the features on time.
+Pairing helped us share knowledge, reduce delays in code reviews, and build stronger teamwork.
+Not everyone embraced it, and that's okay.
+But for many, it made a real difference.

 ## References

 * Pearl, M. (2018).
 Code with the Wisdom of the Crowd.
 Pragmatic Bookshelf.
 * Böckeler, B and Siessegger N. (2020) On pair programming.
 Available at: https://martinfowler.com/articles/on-pair-programming.html.